Skip to Content

 How to make Black Eyed Pea Chili

-TWO: Add the garlic and onion.
+Second: Add the garlic and onion.
 Cook for 5 minutes or until the onion is tender.
-Add the spices and black eyed peas to the pot.
+Add the spices and black eyed peas to the beef mixture.
 Stir and cook 5 minutes.

-FOUR: Remove from heat and season with salt and pepper if desired.
+Fourth: Remove from heat and season with salt and black pepper if desired.
 Enjoy hot!

 For the full recipe and detailed baking instructions, please see the recipe card at the end of this post.